matteopantano/youbot-thesis/README.md

 # youbot-thesis
-Packages and tutorials for YouBot developed for B.Sc thesis project
+Packages and tutorials for YouBot developed in B.Sc thesis project